 From 1 to 12 November 2021, Glasgow will host one of the world’s most significant conferences on environment and climate change, known as COP26.
 COP26 must not pass by without world leaders getting to grips with the massive climate damage done by war and preparations for war.

-Peace organisations across Scotland and around the world demand action on all forms of conflict and militarism, including a complete end to nuclear weapons.
-Without this, there will be no possibility of an end to environmental destruction, nor any hope of reducing greenhouse gas emissions to the level we need to stave off the worst effects of the climate crisis.
+Peace organisations across Scotland and around the world are demanding action for peace, disarmament and de-militarisation, including a complete end to nuclear weapons.
+Without this, there will be no possibility of an end to environmental destruction, nor any hope of reducing greenhouse gas emissions to the level we need to address the climate emergency.

 Events and Actions

 Thursday 28 October: Greenham Women Walk to COP26 – Faslane to Glasgow (11:00)

 Faslane (starting point): Greenham Women are still Everywhere and will be walking from Faslane Peace Camp to COP26 in Glasgow, departing on Thursday 28 October and arriving on Sunday 31 October.
 The walk will highlight the links between nuclear weapons, military action, and climate emergency.
 There must be no more exceptions for military pollution in COP26 agreement.
 All are welcome to join.
 More information via Eventbrite.

 Thursday 28 October: Peace and Climate Stall outside Parliament (12:30)

 Edinburgh, outside Holyrood: Organised by Peace Education Scotland.
 All welcome; no booking required.

 Thursday 28 October: Catastrophe – The Environmental Impact of Nuclear Weapons (18:30)